RIBA Studio for students working in architectural practice

 - Recognition throughout Europe under the European Union (EU) Professional Qualifications Directive.

-Most of the candidates who choose this route to qualification are either working at high levels within practice with substantial responsibility and therefore cannot be released for part-time study, or find there is no suitable part-time programme of study in their geographical area.
-The Examination is therefore based on the concept of learning through practice, but the objective is to provide opportunity for candidates to place their experience and personal development in the context of the validation criteria at Part 1 and Part 2 level.
+Most of the students who choose this route to qualification are either working at high levels within practice with substantial responsibility and therefore cannot be released for part-time study, or find there is no suitable part-time programme of study in their geographical area.
+The course is therefore based on the concept of learning through practice, but the objective is to provide opportunity for students to place their experience and personal development in the context of the validation criteria at Part 1 and Part 2 level.

 The methodology relies upon the development of a 'personal portfolio' together with parallel portfolio evidence of development through practice.
-The Examination demands that candidates engage in critical studies in relation to design, technology, cultural context and professional contexts.
+The RIBA Studio demands that students engage in critical studies in relation to design, technology, cultural context and professional contexts.
 These subjects are examined formally through written examinations, essays and coursework submissions and through traditional graphic and oral design presentations.
-There is also review of candidates' ongoing professional development through practice.
-The Office-based Examination therefore offers candidates the opportunity to develop their own critical and creative skills whilst continuing to work full-time.
+There is also review of students' ongoing professional development through practice.
+The RIBA Studio therefore offers students the opportunity to develop their own critical and creative skills whilst continuing to work full-time.

-In order to support this process, candidates are required to identify a qualified architect within their place of employment who will act as a mentor during their preparation for the Examination, and they are also required to appoint a personal tutor who is completely independent of the candidate's workplace.
-The Examination operates through the exchange of an individual 'learning contract' through which candidates identify elements of the Examination to be taken each year.
-Although there are prescribed time-limits for completion of phases of the Examination, the Office-based route aligns with the concept of 'life-long learning', providing a flexible route to qualification, allowing for candidates to withdraw from study, as necessary, without penalty.
+In order to support this process, students are required to identify a qualified architect within their place of employment who will act as an office mentor during their preparation for, and during their time on the course, and they are also required to appoint a personal tutor who is completely independent of the student's workplace.
+The course operates through the exchange of an individual 'learning contract' through which students identify elements of the course to be taken each year.
+Although there are prescribed time-limits for completion of phases of the course, the RIBA Studio route aligns with the concept of 'life-long learning', providing a flexible route to qualification, allowing for candidates to withdraw from study, as necessary, without penalty.

-The Examination Syllabus that is followed by office-based candidates sets the same learning outcomes and standards as those expected of students in schools of architecture.
-These correspond with the European Commission's Architects Directive (1985) as set out in the ARB/RIBA Criteria for Validation (2003), to which the learning outcomes and criteria for assessment of each part of the Examination have been matched.
-All assessment criteria for the Examination are based on the current RIBA Validation Criteria, which apply to this programme.
+The course syllabus that is followed by practice-based students sets the same learning outcomes and standards as those expected of students in schools of architecture.
+These correspond with the European Commission's Architects Directive (1985) as set out in the ARB/RIBA Criteria for Validation (2003), to which the learning outcomes and criteria for assessment of each part of the course have been matched.
+All assessment criteria for the RIBA Studio are based on the current RIBA Validation Criteria, which apply to this programme.

-The Examination Programme is a unique system in which formally assessed academic work is supported by learning through experience in the candidate's place of employment, with the Examination sequence mirroring the development and realisation of design projects in architectural practice.
-All candidates are required to have substantial experience in practice before they register, and to remain in full-time supervised architectural employment throughout their studies for the Examination.
-Candidates' development is supported and guided by two vital elements of the Programme:
+The RIBA Studio is a unique system in which formally assessed academic work is supported by learning through experience in the student's place of employment, with the sequence mirroring the development and realisation of design projects in architectural practice.
+All students are required to have substantial experience in practice before they register, and to remain in full-time supervised architectural employment throughout their studies.
+Students' development is supported and guided by two vital elements.

-Individual study for the Examination must be supported by the day-to-day learning and experience of architectural practice.
+Individual study for the RIBA Studio must be supported by the day-to-day learning and experience of architectural practice.

 Any period of employment of less than 3 months will not be recognised.
-Any interval between employment exceeding 3 months in any one year may lead to the candidate being suspended from the Programme until new employment is secured.
+Any interval between employment exceeding 3 months in any one year may lead to the student being suspended from the course until new employment is secured.

-Candidates are also required to keep a Professional Experience Diary throughout their period of study on the Programme.
+Students are also required to keep a Professional Experience Diary throughout their period of study on the course.

-Tutors are appointed by candidates for the duration of the Programme and must be completely independent of the candidate's office.
-They should be architects registered in the country where the candidate is working, with at least 3 years' qualified experience, and not retired more than 5 years.
-Exceptionally, candidates may choose a tutor who has substantial architectural design teaching experience within Higher Education, and not retired more than 5 years.
-Candidates may also be assisted by other tutors who need not necessarily comply with these criteria.
+Personal tutors are appointed by students for the duration of the course and must be completely independent of the students' office.
+Students are advised to seek a personal tutor who has substantial architectural design teaching experience within Higher Education, and not retired more than 5 years.
+Students may also be assisted by other tutors who need not necessarily comply with these criteria.

-The Tutors' function is to assist candidates across the whole range of work required for the Examination.
+The personal tutors' function is to assist students across the whole range of work required for the RIBA Studio.
 This should focus on developing their understanding of architectural design and practice; to apply this to the production of a portfolio of personal design work that expands their design horizons and skills beyond their immediate office experience; and to tutor them on their design projects and, if appropriate, their Case Study or Dissertation.
-Personal Tutors are welcome to accompany their candidates to the Annual Induction and the Building Visits when they may meet other candidates and Tutors, also members of the Examination Team, in order to exchange their experiences and discuss the Programme.
+Personal tutors are welcome to accompany their students to the Annual Induction when they may meet other students and tutors, and members of the programme team, in order to exchange their experiences.
 Tutors are also welcome to attend Portfolio Reviews, and Interim and Final Design Assessments as observers.

 This route should be considered carefully.
 Applicants who believe this to be a quick and easy way to qualify are likely to be ill-prepared for the degree of commitment required.
-Although time and costs are similar to those of a part-time taught course, the essential difference between this Programme and a taught course needs to be fully understood.
+Although time and costs are similar to those of a part-time taught course, the essential difference between the RIBA Studio and a taught course needs to be fully understood.

-This is a Programme of self-preparation for the Examination, which means that candidates are required to provide themselves with their own architectural education, with the assistance of their Personal Tutor and Office Mentor.
-This means that the time spent in studying the subject, especially in personally experiencing notable contemporary architecture and developing a critical view of it and of architecture as a whole, is as important, if not more so, than the time spent in doing the work for the Examination.
+This is a course of self-preparation, which means that students are required to provide themselves with their own architectural education, with the assistance of their personal tutor and office mentor.
+This means that the time spent in studying the subject, especially in personally experiencing notable contemporary architecture and developing a critical view of it and of architecture as a whole, is as important, if not more so, than the time spent in doing the work for the course.

-Because the Programme is offered as an alternative route to qualification for those unable to benefit from full-time or part-time courses, it is operated flexibly, within prescribed limits, in order to accommodate fluctuations in candidates' circumstances.
-This is managed through a system of annual learning contracts and formal Deferrals.
+Because the RIBA Studio is offered as an alternative route to qualification for those unable to benefit from full-time or part-time courses, it is operated flexibly, within prescribed limits, in order to accommodate fluctuations in students' circumstances.
+This is managed through a system of annual learning contracts and formal deferrals.

 Practice Experience Entry Requirements

 A minimum of 3 years' practical experience and similar educational qualifications to those required by schools of architecture (see below).
-Graduates from related construction industry disciplines are eligible to apply for entry to Part 1 of the Examination if they have also gained a minimum of 3 years' certified working experience in architectural practice.
-Graduates with degrees in non-construction industry subjects are required to provide evidence of 3 years' certified post-graduate experience in an architect's office to enter Part 1 of the Examination.
+Graduates from related construction industry disciplines are eligible to apply for entry to the RIBA Certificate if they have also gained a minimum of 3 years' certified working experience in architectural practice.
+Graduates with degrees in non-construction industry subjects are required to provide evidence of 3 years' certified post-graduate experience in an architect's office to enter the RIBA Certificate.

-A minimum of 3 years' certified practical experience after gaining the Part 1 qualification in architecture at a school of architecture prescribed by the ARB, or validated by the RIBA, or through the ARB Prescribed Examination at Part 1..
-The 3 years of certified practical experience may be reduced, at the discretion of the Panel of Interviewers, if practical experience was acquired while gaining the Part 1 qualification through a part-time course at a recognised school of architecture, or through Part 1 of the RIBA Examination in Architecture for Office-based Candidates.
+A minimum of 3 years' certified practical experience after gaining the Part 1 qualification in architecture at a school of architecture prescribed by the ARB, or validated by the RIBA, or through the ARB Prescribed Examination at Part 1.
+The 3 years of certified practical experience may be reduced, at the discretion of the Panel of Interviewers, if practical experience was acquired while gaining the Part 1 qualification through a part-time course at a recognised school of architecture, or through Part 1 of the RIBA Studio.

-Candidates who will have reached the minimum practical experience by the start of the Programme's year in March may be considered for interview in the previous year.
+Students who will have reached the minimum practical experience by the start of the course's year in March may be considered for interview in the previous year.
 They will need to demonstrate that they are sufficiently established and supported by their employers to have the potential to succeed through this route.

-There are usually two open sessions held in the spring when prospective candidates may talk to members of the Examination team and find out if this route to qualification meets their needs.
+There are usually three open sessions held in the spring when prospective students may talk to members of the programme team and find out if this route to qualification meets their needs.
 These days are advertised on this webpage.

 Admission to the Programme comprises three stages:

-- An application form for prospective candidates is downloadable from www.architecture.brookes.ac.uk/obe/part1-2.html.
-This form should be completed and submitted to the Examination Manager.
+- An application form for prospective student is downloadable from www.architecture.brookes.ac.uk/obe/part1-2.html.
+This form should be completed and returned as requested.
 Stage 2

 - Subject to meeting the eligibility requirements, a second stage application form and extract from the Guide, Syllabus and Regulations will be sent out.
-On completion, this form should be submitted to the Examination Manager.
-At this stage, applicants with accredited prior learning and experiential learning may request advanced credit from certain parts of the Part 1 Examination only.
+On completion, this form should be submitted as requested.
 Stage 3

 - Short-listed applicants will be invited to attend an interview, and this should be regarded as having the status of an entrance examination.